 Section 1.
 Each employee shall receive fourteen (14) paid holidays per year.
-The holiday pay shall be computed at straight time hourly rate of pay by rank, based upon a ten (10) hour day.
+The holiday pay shall be computed at straight time hourly rate of pay by rank, based upon a twelve (12) hour day.
 Holiday payments shall be made in the last pay period in June and the first pay period in December of each year.
-Effective January 1, 1982, holiday pay shall be computed at the straight time hourly rate of pay by rank, based upon an eleven (11) hour day.
-Effective July 1, 1983, holiday pay shall be computed at the straight time hourly rate of pay by rank, based upon a twelve (12) hour day.